scipy-conference/scipy_proceedings/papers/varun_kapoor/00_varunclaudia.rst

 Results
 --------

 We compare our proposed VollSeg segmentation approach to two commonly used methods for cell segmentation of fluorescent microscopy images, 3D Stardist :cite:`schmidt2018` :cite:`weigert2020` and 3D U-Net.
 StarDist in 3D was compared to other classicial method the IFT Watershed and was shown to perform better than the classical method which is why we use it as a baseline for comparision.
-We also compute mean squared error (mse) and structural similarity index measurement (ssim) between the ground truth and the predicted results.
-Low value of mse and high value of ssim implies that the prediction match closely to the ground truth results showing a better shape resolution.
-From the results shown in Figure :ref:ssimmse. we see that our method has the lowest mse and highest ssim compared to the other methods.
+We compute various metrics described in :ref:`Segmentation` to asses the performance of our segmentations.
+We show the metrics of comparision in Figure :ref:`metrics` and in Figure :ref:ssimmse we show mase and ssim computations. we see that our method has the lowest mse and highest ssim compared to the other methods.

-In Figure :ref:`metrics` we show the Stardist, unet and results from our approach (vollseg).
 Our method has highest accuracy and true positive rate and lowest false positive and false negative rates.
 This is because we are able to obtain a more accurate shape representation of the epithelial cells which is a derived accuracy coming from U-Net prediction and are also able to seperate the overlapping instances which is a derived accuracy coming from Stardist prediction.
 Visual segmentation comparision of network results along with the GT is shown in Figure :ref:`visseg`.